Senegal profile - Leaders

-Mr Sall's coalition won a landslide majority in legislative elections four months after he was elected, which some observers saw as evidence of the extent of dissatisfaction in Senegal with the previous regime, which was accused of rampant corruption.
+Mr Sall's coalition won a landslide majority in legislative elections four months after he was elected, amid widespread popular discontent with corruption under Mr Wade.

-On coming to power, he appointed former banker Abdoul Mbaye as prime minister at the head of a government that included world-renowned singer Youssou Ndour as tourism minister.
+On coming to power, Mr Sall appointed a government that included world-renowned singer Youssou Ndour as tourism minister.

-A geological engineer born in 1961, Mr Sall served as prime minister then speaker of parliament under President Wade, until they came into conflict over the political role of Mr Wade's son Karim.
-President Wade forced Mr Sall out of the Democratic Party and his post as speaker.
+A geological engineer born in 1961, Mr Sall served as prime minister then speaker of parliament under President Wade, until they came into conflict over the political role of the president's son, Karim, whereupon Mr Sall was forced out of the governing Democratic Party and his post as speaker.

 Mr Sall returned to his political base in the town of Fatick, where he was re-elected mayor and built up support for his eventually successful presidential bid.

-Mr Sall favours cutting the presidential term from seven years to five and limiting the number of consecutive terms a president can serve to two.
+Mr Sall won approval at a 2016 referendum to cut the presidential term from seven years to five and limit the number of consecutive terms a president can serve to two.
 This pledge helped to win him the endorsement of other candidates in the run-off against President Wade.